gakalmar/Notes/54_Terraform.md

 - `terraform state list`: Lists all resources in the state file, useful for managing and manipulating the state.
 - `terraform destroy`: Destroys all resources tracked in the state file.
 This command is the equivalent of passing a `-destroy` flag to the terraform apply command.
 - `terraform -help`: Provides help information about Terraform commands.
 It can be used alone for a general overview, or appended to a specific command for detailed help about that command.
+- `terraform output <output_name>`: retrieve the value of an output (if sensitive, it won't display)
+    - `terraform output json`: returns the output objects in a json format
+    - `terraform output -raw <output_name>`: returns value without double-quotes, useful for reusing the value (eg. with `curl` command)

 # GUIDES:
 ## Basics: